networkop/tkng/content/ingress/gateway/_index.md

 ## Lab

-For this lab exercise, we'll use one the Gateway API implementation from [Istio](https://kubernetes.github.io/ingress-nginx/).
+For this lab exercise, we'll use one of the Gateway API implementations from [Istio](https://kubernetes.github.io/ingress-nginx/).

 ### Preparation